 If you’re preparing to take your boat out of storage for an upcoming adventure, there are a few essential steps you’ll want to follow to make sure it’s ready for the water.
-Whether you’re a first-time boat owner or need a refresher on what to do, this article will break down the steps of getting your boat ready for spring and summer use.
-From basic de-winterization protocols to decorating your boat and choosing the right storage option, we’ll walk you through everything you need to know.
+From basic de-winterization protocols to decorating your boat and choosing the right storage option, we’ll walk you through all the steps you need to take to get your boat ready for spring and summer use.

 In an ideal world, you’ve stored your boat safely at home or in a secure storage facility through the winter to keep it in prime condition.
 Regardless of the storage conditions, you’ll still need to ensure your boat is in good shape before setting sail.
 The process of checking/preparing your boat is called de-winterization, and it’s something you’ll need to do every year.
 (Getting your boat ready for storage in the fall and winter, on the other hand, is called winterization.)
 De-winterizing is crucial because it helps prevent any damage that the cold and lack of use may have inflicted on your vessel.